flutter/plugins/packages/url_launcher/README.md

 launching a URL using the `sms` scheme, or a device may not have an email app and thus no support for launching a URL using the `email` scheme.

-We recommend checking which URL are supported using the [`canLaunch`](https://www.dartdocs.org/documentation/url_launcher/latest/url_launcher/canLaunch.html) method prior to calling `launch`.
+We recommend checking which URL schemes are supported using the [`canLaunch`](https://www.dartdocs.org/documentation/url_launcher/latest/url_launcher/canLaunch.html) method prior to calling `launch`.
 If the `canLaunch` method returns false, as a best practice we suggest adjusting the application UI so that the unsupported